-While the service was initially provided at around 100 Kohl's stores, the retailer is expanding that program to all of its locations.
-That's more than over 1,150 stores in the United States.
+While the service was initially provided at around 100 Kohl’s stores, the retailer has expanded that program to all of its locations.
+That’s more than over 1,150 stores in the United States.

 Since our community places more orders from Amazon than any other store, we figured we’d make sure you didn’t miss out on this news.

 How to Return Amazon Purchases at Kohl’s